mattcarlotta/nvi/README.md

 ./nob release
 ```

+> [!NOTE]
+> A Linux OS virtual memory page sizing can vary from 4KB (0x1000) to 64KB (0x10000).
+As a result, the compiled binary size will shrink/grow to account for this page
+> sizing.
+The default page sizing for nvi is 64KB (to maintain backward compatibility), which may pad more virtual memory than necessary.
+To check your OS page sizing,
+> run `getconf PAGESIZE`.
+If your page sizing is smaller than 64KB, then you can override the default page sizing by setting the `NVI_MAX_PAGE_SIZE=<bytes_in_hex>` env, for example:
+> `NVI_MAX_PAGE_SIZE=0x1000 ./nob <release|install>`

 Build and install the release binary in a shell directory path:
 ```sh
 # install in a directory that is recognized by the shell $PATH